 Remark: The period for Maximum VaR, Minimum VaR and Average VaR is 60 days interval.
 All figures are based on 10 days VaR as used for market risk capital charge calculation.

 Table 15: Back-testing result (considering loss side of Hypothetical P&L vs. Value at Risk)

-Remark: There is a back-testing exception for the period 23 December 2015 to 30 December 2016.
+Remark: There was one backtesting exception for the period 23 December 2016 to 29 December 2017.

 Interest rate risk in the banking book